jaf7C7/calculator/README.md

 ## Try it out

+The project is hosted live [here](https://jaf7C7.github.io/calculator).

-Clone the repository and run `npm install` from the project root.
+To run it locally, clone the repository and run `npm install` from the project root.
 When the dependencies have finished installing, Run `npm start` and visit
 <http://localhost:8080>.

 To run the user interface tests, visit <http://localhost:8080/ui-tests>.